 Instructions

-- Take 2 cups of the whipped cream and fold into the prepared pudding, stir to combine.
+- Take 2 cups of the whipped cream and fold into the prepared eggnog pudding, stir to combine.

 - Set aside the remaining whipped cream (this will be your garnish/topping)